Vocab Diet: Reshaping the Vocabulary of LLMs via Vector Arithmetic

 Our compositional language modeling approach introduces some additional complexity into next-token prediction: to compute token scores over the full, extended vocabulary, we map and sum up logit contributions from the \base and \transformation vocabularies~(\equref{2}).
-To validate that this does not introduce meaningful overhead, we let both the baseline and compositional \texttt{Llama-3-8B} models generate texts in response to prompts from the CNN-DailyMail dataset~\citep{chen-etal-2016-thorough}, and measure the average number of tokens generated per second.\footnote{We use 50 random prompts and let models generate up to 256 tokens, on an L40S GPU.} Our approach introduces only a 0.8\% drop in decoding speed (39.6 vs. 39.9 tokens/sec).
+To validate that this does not introduce meaningful overhead, we let both the baseline and compositional \texttt{Llama-3-8B} models generate text in response to prompts from the CNN-DailyMail dataset~\citep{chen-etal-2016-thorough}, and measure the average number of tokens generated per second.\footnote{We use 50 random prompts and let models generate up to 256 tokens, on an L40S GPU.} Our approach introduces only a 0.8\% drop in decoding speed (39.6 vs. 39.9 tokens/sec).

-Still, since our compositional next-token prediction approach occurs in two-stages---first deciding on likely candidates for \bases and \transformations---it naturally allows for optimizations like pruning base-form candidates before computing the logits over the full vocabulary~\citep{Holtzman2020topp}, which could further decrease runtime.
+Still, since our compositional next-token prediction approach occurs in two stages---first deciding on likely candidates for \bases and \transformations---it naturally allows for optimizations like pruning base-form candidates before computing the logits over the full vocabulary~\citep{Holtzman2020topp}, which could further decrease runtime.